comododragon/seikosha80/wiki/pages/The-Seikosha80-Project.md

 So far, it has been operating quite well.
 Power consumption is extremely low (after weeks of operation, each cell is still around 1.4V), which makes me believe this prototype will be able to reach the many-months of operation that I expect.

+> **Update:** after some months (I forgot to count how many lol, but around 4), batteries dropped to mid-life (1.34V) and the breadboard froze on an always-on state.
+There are some stuff I am thinking for next revisions, like watchdog and voltage monitoring.

 This device includes the following components:

 - **Three AA/AAA** batteries;